whobutsb/dotfiles/notes/vim.md

 - `L` - move to the bottom of the screen
 - `gg` - go to the top of the file
 - `G` - go to the bottom of the file
+- `zz` - move the current line to the middle of the screen
+- `zt` - move the current line to the top of the screen
+- `zb` - move the current line to the bottom of the screen

 *Buffers*